 READ MORE ARTICLES :

 Metropolis Council Member Leslie Pool, who sat in on the Monday assembly, congratulated the group’s 22 members.
-“I by no means in my wildest dreams thought you would have nearly 2 hundred tips,” she stated.
+“I by no means in my wildest dreams thought you would have nearly two hundred tips,” she stated.
 “That truely speaks to the extent of diligence and difficulty that everybody added.”

-But others, like challenge pressure member Robert Henneke, had a different take.
+However, others, like challenge pressure member Robert Henneke, had a different take.

 “The process has neglected its mark,” he said.
 “The result is a voluminous, cumbersome compilation of one hundred sixty- to two hundred-some hints.
 Anything that anyone wanted to say changed into lumped into this big, voluminous report.”